Lebo Mothiba: Strasbourg

-On 31 August 2018, the last day of the 2018 summer transfer window, and with Lille facing financial difficulties, Mothiba was sold to league rivals Starsbourg for a reported transfer fee of €4 million.
+On 31 August 2018, the last day of the 2018 summer transfer window, and with Lille facing financial difficulties, Mothiba was sold to league rivals Strasbourg for a reported transfer fee of €4 million.
 The deal also involved a buyback option and a 50% sell-on clause for Lille.
 He scored his first goal for the club in his second appearance when he netted in the third minute of injury time to earn his side a point against Montpellier.
 On 30 March, he started in Strasbourg's penalty shoot-out win over Guingamp to help the club lift the Coupe de la Ligue title.

 On 9 November 2019, on the occasion of his 50th appearance for Strasbourg, Mothiba ended a five-month goal drought with a brace in the club's 4–1 league win over Nîmes Olympique.

 On 27 January 2022, Mothiba joined Troyes on loan until the end of the season.

+On 31 May 2024, it was announced that Mothiba would not be extending his contract at Strasbourg.

+Mamelodi Sundowns

+On 3 March 2025, Mothiba joined Mamelodi Sundowns on a free transfer.

+In June 2025, he was included in Mamelodi Sundowns' squad for the 2025 FIFA Club World Cup.
+On 21 June 2025, Mothiba scored his first goal in the FIFA Club World Cup, in a 4-3 loss against Borussia Dortmund.

 International career

 Mothiba represented South Africa at the football competition of the 2016 Summer Olympics.
 In March 2018, he scored on his full debut during a Four Nations Tournament draw with Angola.
 In October, during a 2019 Africa Cup of Nations qualification match against Seychelles, he became the first player to score in three consecutive matches for South Africa from debut.
 His goal also contributed towards the nation recording its largest ever victory with the match ending 6–0 in favour of South Africa.

-Fans sing, "Mothiba, the South African Oaf" from the terraces, in response to Mo Salah being known as "The Egyptian King" by Egypt fans.